solipsist01/dockerfiles/cron/README.md

 # cron

-Dockerfile and scripts for creating image with Cron based on Alpine
+Dockerfile and scripts for creating image with Cron based on Alpine.

 #### Environment variables:
 make multiple environmental variables